Steven MacIver

 BRITISH ARTIST

 Originally from Orkney, Steven moved to Aberdeen in 1998 where he attended Gray’s School of Art.
 He then went onto a Master’s in Fine Art at The Slade School of Art in London and then the British School at Rome.
+In 2024, Steven was awarded the prestigious MacRobert Art Award for Painting by the Royal Scottish Academy.

 Read more